SimonUlm/Parallel_FEM_Project/README.md

 This repository provides an implementation of two FEM solvers to solve the Poisson's problem on a rectangular mesh with Neumann and Dirichlet boundary conditions.
-The problem is solved with the conjugate gradient method and the \omega-Jacobi method.
+The problem is solved with the conjugate gradient method and the w-Jacobi method.
 Both can be either be used serial or parallized with MPI.
 This project was developed during the High Performance Computing II course at the University of Ulm.